 Pin this now to find it laterPin It

 - Salt and pepper the shrimp.
 In a medium sized bowl combine olive oil, red wine vinegar, garlic, Italian seasoning, lemon juice, soy sauce, Dijon Mustard and Worcestershire sauce.
 Add the shrimp and let marinate for at least one hour or overnight.

 - Preheat grill to medium high heat.
 Thread the shrimp on the skewers.
-Pllace on the grill.
-Grill on each side for about two minutes or until no longer pink.
+Place on the grill.
+Grill on each side for about two minutes or until cooked through.

 Nutrition information is automatically calculated, so should only be used as an approximation.